SingleDevOps/StockManager-Web/README.md

 # StockManager - 库存管理系统

-StockManager is a comprehensive inventory management system built with Next.js, React, and Electron.
+StockManager is a comprehensive inventory management system built with Next.js & React.
 It allows businesses to track inventory, manage stock movements (in and out), and generate sales summaries.
 The application can run as a web application or as a desktop application via Electron.

 ## Features